Black Rock Desert: Geography

-If the playa is wet for a month or so, the shallow waters teem with fairy shrimp, or anostraca born of eggs that lie dormant in the silt crust for long periods of time - sometimes for many years.
+If the playa is wet for a month or so, then the shallow waters teem with fairy shrimp, or anostraca born of eggs that lie dormant in the silt crust for long periods of time—sometimes for many years.
 The edges of the playa and the Quinn River Sink stay wet longer than the rest of the playa, which concentrates the fairy shrimp and migratory birds in those areas.

-More than 250 species of neo-tropical migrant birds and many other water birds stop in Black Rock-High Rock Country for varying lengths of time.
+More than 250 species of neo-tropical migrant birds and many other water birds stop in Black Rock–High Rock Country for varying lengths of time.
 When wet, especially in spring, the playa is a favorite place for these winged visitors to rest and feed.

 When it rains, the playa can become extremely sticky, bogging down four-wheel-drive vehicles.
 Some areas of the Black Rock are environmentally sensitive and closed to all vehicles.

-Humboldt, Pershing and Washoe Counties of Nevada intersect at the Black Rock Desert.
+Nevada's Humboldt, Pershing, and Washoe Counties intersect in the Black Rock Desert.

 Mountain ranges

-The following mountain ranges are within or bordering the Black Rock Desert region.
+The following mountain ranges are within or border the Black Rock Desert region.